tryterra/TerraSamsung/README.md

 # Terra Samsung Library (ALPHA)

 Library built on Android Studio Artic Fox with Kotlin 1.6 (jvmTarget 1.8).
-This package targets a minimum SDK version of 26.
+This package targets a minimum SDK version of 26 (Android OREO).

 This library is intended for Android Developers wishing to connect their users to Terra through Samsung (Samsung Health).
 To use this package, please make sure the users have downloaded [Health Platform](https://play.google.com/store/apps/details?id=com.samsung.android.service.health&hl=en_GB&gl=US) on their devices and linked their Samsung Health Account to Health Platform.
 This can be done by going on Samsung Health -> Profile -> Settings -> Connected Services -> Health Platform and giving Health Platform access to their data.